mile-hi-labs/react-data/README.md

 ### What inspired React Data?
-React Data is heavily inspired by (Ember-Data)[https://emberjs.com] packaged into a lightweight React library.
+React Data is heavily inspired by the core elements of [Ember-Data](https://emberjs.com) in a much smaller and, dare we say universal, package.

 ### Tell me more about React Data's size?
-At 84KB, React Data is tiny compared to it's utility as the data layer is often the most importart and challenging aspect of any application -- especially as you scale.
+At 84KB (22.5KB gzipped), React Data is tiny compared to it's utility as a data layer playing a pivotal role in your application development.

 ### Tell me more about performance?
 React Data uses dynamic imports to lazy load and cache any Adapters, Serializers, or Models that you've added to your project.
-This way, If those files are present,
+That way, React Data maintains a small footprint during the initial page load and then loads more when it's requested.

 ### Tell me more about configuration?